TaxFoundation/excel-training/excel-training.md

 ## Getting to Know Excel

-First things first: let's learn how to make our way through Excel.
+First things first: let's learn how to find our way in Excel.
 All Excel spreadsheets are made of columns and rows, represented with letters and numbers respectively.
 The intersection of a column and row is a cell.

 You can select a single cell by clicking it.
 You can move your selection around with the arrow keys, page up/down, and home/end.
 Select multiple cells by clicking and dragging, or by holding `Shift` and you move your selection.